Plurisubharmonic functions with discontinuous boundary behavior

 such that \(\sum r_i^2 = 1\) and with \(r_i\) sufficiently close to \(|\zeta_i|\).
 In particular, we may find a polydisk containing \(z_0\) whose distinguished boundary is contained in \(A\), which implies that \(\varphi(z_0) \leq -1\).
 Since this holds for all \(z_0, \zeta\) and \(\varphi\), the defining families for \(P_{\text{rad}}(\phi_{\bar A})\) and \(P_{\text{rad}}(\phi_{A})\) must coincide.
 We conclude that

-and that \(P(\phi_{A})\) is continuous. \end{proof} We are now ready to prove that b-pluripolar discontinuity or continuity almost everywhere are in general not necessary conditions in order to provide uniqueness and continuity of solutions to the complex Monge--Ampère equation. \begin{theorem} Let \(A \subset \partial B\) satisfy the requirements above, and let \(\mu\) be a compliant measure.
+and that \(P(\phi_{A})\) is continuous. \end{proof} We are now ready to prove that b-pluripolar discontinuity or continuity almost everywhere are in general not necessary conditions in order to provide uniqueness and continuity of solutions to the complex Monge--Ampère equation, if one additionally requires that lower limits of the solution coincides with the lower limits of the boundary function. \begin{theorem} Let \(A \subset \partial B\) satisfy the requirements above, and let \(\mu\) be a compliant measure.
 Then the Dirichlet problem

 has a unique solution.
 This solution is furthermore continuous on \(B\) if \(\mu\) is a continuously compliant measure of the form \(\mu = f \beta^n\), where \(0 \leq f \in L^p(\Omega)\), and \(p>1\). \end{theorem} \begin{proof} The proof of Theorem~\ref{maintheorem} implies that \(P(\phi_A, \mu)\) is a solution.
 To prove that this envelope solves the Dirichlet problem uniquely, suppose that \(\tilde u\) is another solution.
 Then \(\tilde u \leq P(\phi_A, \mu)\), since otherwise there must exist \(z_0 \in \bd A\) such that